 Contact The Counselling Space on: ph 0488 432165 fax 02 8322 8076 email: admin@thecounsellingspace.com.au for more information.
-Complex pretend play skills contribute to the development of theory of mind, language and narrative, creativity and flexibility, representational thought, sequential thinking and social capacity to understand language and interpret non-verbal cues.
+Complex pretend play skills contribute to understanding the world, the development of language and narrative, creativity and flexibility, representational thought, sequential thinking and social capacity to understand language and interpret non-verbal cues.